pedrokehl/starter-nodejs-rest/README.md

 ### Features:
 * MongoDB connection with easy configuration
-* public folder to create your front-end
+* Front-end folder will use the same host of your API
 * Token validation to protect your API
 * Easy project structure to create routes and controllers in separate files
 * Login and registration
+* Recover account sending an email with an unique token

 ### Requirements
 * [NodeJS and NPM](http://nodejs.org/download)